openhsr/LaTeX-Workshop/README.md

 ## Goals
   - [ ] Install LaTeX on your machine (ideally in the PreLab, before the WS takes place)
-  - [ ] Understand what is TeX, LaTeX, XeLaTeX, etc.
+  - [ ] Understand what is TeX, LaTeX, XeLaTeX, CTAN, etc.
   - [ ] Learn the basics of LaTeX to produce
    - Text documents
    - Mathematics